BryanRuan/BryanRuan/itmo356/Review-Questions/Chapter-12/rq-chapter-12.md

 4) What is the purpose of a netmask?

+The purpose of netmask is to block off a portion of your IP address and to inform the router how to route packets to your network

 5) What is the purpose of DNS?

+The purpose of DNS is to allow you to reslove written domain names

 6) What is the name of the systemd firewall?